ElliottVDE/BookFace/README.md

 git clone https://github.com/ElliottVDE/BookFace.git
 ```

-2. Run the HTML in the home directory on your browser of choice.
+2. Open a console in the base project directory

+3. use 'npm start'